dugganbt/FigureOneLab_BTD/README.md

 #### Trastuzumab (Herceptin)
-Trastuzumab is also a monoclonal antibody and is specificallly used for the treatment of HER-2 positive breast cancers [9].
+Trastuzumab is also a monoclonal antibody and is specificallly used for the treatment of HER-2 positive breast and gastric cancers [9, 10].
 It acts by binding HER-2, a tyrosine kinase receptor overexpressed on HER-2 positive breast cancer cells thereby inhibiting HER-2 signalling pathway that promotes disease progression, as well as by recruiting immune cells by antibody-dependent cell-mediated cytotoxicity [9].

+Trastuzumab, or viariations and combinations of it's targeting mechanism, have been expanded onto other solid cancer types with varying success.
+Additionally, resistance mechanisms such as HER-2 alterations that limit drug binding or constitutive expression of downstream pathways have posed a challenge for treatments [10].

 _To be continued_